Ivan-Demianchuk-Ukraine/REST_API_automation/README.md

+# Hello!

+This repository consists REST API testing framework that I made via 'PyTest' & 'Requests' libraries.
+Here you can find a instruction how to use my code:

 1. Download repository.
 2. Download all required packages (from the setup.py file)
 3. To run tests you need to use console command: pytest tests/test_option.py (make sure you are in the repository REST_API_automation )